ThomasTend/BacktestingOptionStrategies_old/README.md

     By investing $36.68949890136719 in GOOGL using the covered call strategy between 2016-01-25 and 2016-01-27, the portfolio makes $16.79542081953221 - a 45.78% return.

+<p>In practice, the returns would be significantly lower due to the transaction costs.
+We, however, do not have access to that information.</p>

 <h1>Additional functionalities</h1>
 <p>We visualize the backtest as follows.</p>